RyanPoormanUoST/SEIS635_Project_One/README.md

 5. This pattern repeats until there is only one player remaining.

 ## Features
-A nearly infinitely scalable number of users each game Simple and easy to understand rules
+- A nearly infinitely scalable number of users each game
+- Simple and easy to understand rules
-East tracking and monitoring of high scores
+- Easy tracking and monitoring of high scores
-The ability to search other users profiles Customizable rulesets that can either increase or decrease game difficulty
+- The ability to search other users profiles
+- Customizable rulesets that can either increase or decrease game difficulty